Master’s in Social Work

 Course Topics in the Master of Social Work Program

-By earning a master’s in social work, students have the opportunity to pursue advancement within the social justice profession.
+By earning a master’s in social work, students can position themselves to potentially pursue advancement within the social justice profession.
 As a student, you are taught to become a professional, practitioner and advocate who can work alongside those who are struggling and help them live a more fulfilling life.

 Develop Skills for Helping Others Manage Crisis Situations